Skip to content

 The Hidden Cost of Unified APIs: The Migration Cliff

 Unified APIs exist to solve a painful engineering problem.
-Instead of building and maintaining separate integrations for every CRM, HRIS, and ticketing system your enterprise customers use—each with their own API docs, inconsistent pagination, and undocumented edge cases—you write to one schema and the platform handles the rest.
+Instead of building and maintaining separate integrations for every CRM, HRIS, and ticketing system your enterprise customers use—each with their own API docs, inconsistent pagination, and undocumented edge cases—you write to one schema and seemingly-magical middleware handles the rest.

 The initial developer experience is legitimately great.
 You drop in a pre-built authorization component, your users connect their accounts, and data flows through a normalized interface.
 You avoid the headache of registering developer accounts with 50 different SaaS providers.